Recover Lost Wages, Property Damages, and Medical Fees.

 It’s also a good idea to keep an eye out for periods of increased risk.
 When it comes to cycling, months like July and August are the most hazardous.
 Because of the long weekends and pleasant weather, many folks opt to cycle to work instead of driving.
 Peak hours for accidents involving cyclists are from 6 p.m. to 9 p.m. on weekdays and weekends, respectively.
 Throughout this period, 21% of cyclists lost their lives.
 Most fatalities occur in metropolitan areas (78%).

-Therefore the evening rush hour and early happy hours at alcoholic establishments may coincide.
+Therefore, the evening rush hour and early happy hours at alcoholic establishments may coincide.
 Furthermore, this helps to explain why 65% of fatalities occurred on major roadways rather than minor or side roads.
 With 35% of deaths involving turning vehicles or cyclists, intersections are also dangerous places to be.

-Pedestrian Accidents in San Bernardino County
+Pedestrian Accidents In San Bernardino County

-As mentioned earlier, Pedestrians and cyclists accounted for 5% of all road fatalities in 2019 in San Bernardino County.
+As mentioned earlier, pedestrians and cyclists accounted for 5% of all road fatalities in 2019 in San Bernardino County.
 With 710 casualties, pedestrian injuries and deaths reached their highest level since 2009.
 Walking anywhere in San Bernardino County can be a dangerous undertaking.
 Accidents involving pedestrians can result in some of the most severe injuries of any motor vehicle accident.

-Consult with a San Bernardino Injury Lawyer
+Consult With A San Bernardino Injury Law Firm